KennethManzi1/Data-Analysis-projects/README.md

+# Additional SQL Work

-# This repository details additional projects and case studies done in SQL
+This repository details additional projects and case studies done in SQL